-Professor A. Otten (chairman, Department of Romance Languages) Instructor E. Monsma Assistant C.-M. Baldwin
+Professor A. Otten (chairman, Department of Romance Languages)

+Instructor E. Borger

+Assistant C.-M. Baldwin

 STUDENTS may declare for a program of concentration in French after having completed two units of college French with a minimum average grade of C (2.0).
 The program of concentration includes 201, 202, 217, 218, 311, 312, 313, 314, 321, and 322.
-The major program for prospective teachers requires 201, 202, 217, 218, 321, 322, and three from the following: 311, 312, 313, 314, 372, and French Interim Abroad.
+The major program for prospective secondary teachers requires 201, 202, 217, 218, 321, 322, and three from the following: 311, 312, 313, 314, 372.
 The minor program for prospective secondary teachers requires 201, 202, 217, 218, 321, 322.
 Programs for students beginning French in college, including prospective secondary teachers, should be worked out with the chairman.
 Cognates in a second foreign language, art (231, 232), and English or American literature (202, 203, 212, 303) are recommended.
 A year-abroad program is available in Paris.
-All courses above 102 meet core requirements; 217, 218, 311, 312, 313, 371, and 372 meet core requirements in the fine arts.
+All courses above 102 meet core requirements: 217, 218, 311, 312, 313, 371, and 372 meet core requirements in the fine arts.

-LANGUAGE

-- 101 ELEMENTARY FRENCH.
-F. An introductory course in the comprehension and use of spoken and written French, taking into account individual differences in student ability.
-Mrs. C.-M. Baldwin. - 102 ELEMENTARY FRENCH.
+101 ELEMENTARY FRENCH.
+F. An introductory course in the comprehension and use of spoken and written French.
+Mrs. C.-M. Baldwin.

+102 ELEMENTARY FRENCH.
 S. Continuation of 101.
 Prerequisite to a program of concentration are 101 and 102.
-Mrs. C.-M. Baldwin. - 121-122-123 INTRODUCTORY AND INTERMEDIATE FRENCH.
-F-I-S. A closely integrated sequence involving two semesters and the interim for students who have completed two years of high school French with less than a C average or for students who studied French in the tenth and eleventh grades.
-Students in the teacher education programs who have had no foreign language in high school may register for this course if they have the permission of the department.
-Students who have previously studied French are assigned to this class on the basis of a placement test administered at the time of fall registration.
-Staff. - 201 INTERMEDIATE FRENCH.
+Mrs. C.-M. Baldwin.

+201 Intermediate French.
 F, honor section.
 Further training in spoken and written French, study of the structure of the language, and reading of important literary texts.
-Conducted almost exclusively in French.
-Mrs. E. Monsma. - 202 Intermediate French.
+Conducting almost exclusively in French.
+Staff.

+202 Intermediate French.
 S. Continuation of French 201.
+Staff.

+205-206 (Interim)-207 INTERMEDIATE FRENCH.
+F, I, S. A three-semester course intended for students who have completed two years of high school French with less than a C average or who have studied French in the tenth and eleventh grades.
+Admission to this course is by placement test administered at the time of fall registration.
+Staff.

-Mrs. E. Monsma. - 321 ADVANCED FRENCH.
+ADVANCED FRENCH.
 F, half or full course.
 For the advanced student who wishes to improve his facility in the language to an exceptional degree, or who is preparing for graduate study or for the teaching of French.
-The student may register either for both the spoken and written sections or may elect one section per semester, thus completing the two-course sequence (321-322) over a two-year period.
-The section in spoken French stresses oral fluency through a variety of activities such as topical discussions based on selected readings by modern authors, basic and idomatic vocabulary drills, and pronunciation work in the laboratory.
-The section in written French stresses competence through the systematic study of vocabulary, grammatical structures, and a progression of written assignments designed to develop the student's capacity to write in the different genres, including the dissertation.
-Prerequisites: 202.
-Mrs. C. M. Baldwin.
+The student may register for either or both of the two sections offered, according to his need.
+He may thus complete the entire twocourse sequence (321-322) over a twoyear period.
+Section A stresses fluency in spoken French, through the use of a variety of oral activities such as topical discussions based on selected readings by contemporary authors, basic and idiomatic vocabulary drills, and pronunciation drills in the laboratory.
+Section B stresses competence in written French through the systematic study of vocabulary, grammatical structures, and a progression of written assignments designed to develop the student's capacity to write in the different genres, including the dissertation.
+Prerequisite: 202.
+Mrs. C .-M. Baldwin.